RedAndBlackZone/redandblackzone/README.md

 ## Major Additions

 - [ ] Redesign CMS page to incorporate 2 additional examples of work.
-    - [ ] Seoul Visitors' Centre.
-    - [ ] Special Cakes for Special Occasions.
 - [ ] Redesign the Front End page to include the latest version of the Sports Warehouse website.
 - [ ] Update the Resume Page.
-    - [ ] Add latest Cover Letter and Resume/Employment History.
-    - [ ] Re-word the Resume Page text to reflect a Web Design role.
-    - [ ] Update the education section to include Web Diploma.
 - [ ] Update the Services page.

 ## Fixes